With more than 197 million internet users in 2020, digital is no longer viewed as a niche in Indonesia.

-With a multiscreen plan, Blibli reached 30% more audiences with YouTube over TV, achieved a 3X increase in sales compared to the previous month, which is a 4% lift in brand favorability, and a 1.5X lower cost per reach in comparison to its TV campaign.
+With cross-media measurement to guide its multiscreen plan, Blibli reached 30% more audiences with YouTube over TV, achieved a 3X increase in sales compared to the previous month, which is a 4% lift in brand favorability, and a 1.5X lower cost per reach in comparison to its TV campaign.

 “These results showed us that YouTube plays an important role in our media plan, as it brings incremental reach in a more efficient way.
 At the same time, a combined TV and YouTube approach supports us in obtaining the highest reach across our audience.”

 Stay top-of-mind by showing ads at the right frequency